0048: zest progress, zest ordering, wasm alignment, umbra papers, future of fast code, new internet, books, other stuff

 robust join processing wit diamond hardened joins

-The umbra folks have previously noted that their best implementation of worst-case optimal joins is still much slower than a regular binary join in the average case, and it's also hard to give them a cost function during plannig.
+The umbra folks have previously noted that their best implementation of worst-case optimal joins is still much slower than a regular binary join in the average case, and it's also hard to give them a cost function during planning.

 Even Yannakakis algorithm (which is only worst-case optimal for acyclic queries) can vary in performance depending on the join order chosen, which implies that cost-based optimization is still important.